 IS CAPRI A TOURIST TRAP?

 Capri has sometimes been called a tourist trap.
-But if you are willing to move away from the Piazzetta (the main square in Capri Town) and its immediate surroundings, you will have a less touristy, much more enjoyable experience.
+But if you are willing to move away from the Piazza Umberto (also called Piazzetta, the main square in Capri Town) and its immediate surroundings, you will have a less touristy, much more enjoyable experience.

 Many of the walks on the island lead to stunning destinations.
 And the cobbled walkways are beautiful as well.
 Gardens and lovely old gates line the paths and there are views of the deep blue water from everywhere.